A dynamic multi-region MFD model for ride-sourcing with ridesplitting: Introduction

 Since the first effort on conceptualizing MFD-based perimeter control \citep{daganzo_2007}, similarly to the approaches of gating, appearing in ramp-metering and signal control, multiple control schemes have been developed.
 They include various control methods for heterogeneously congested cities partitioned in homogeneous regions, such as Model Predictive Control (MPC), Proportional-Integral control, optimal control, etc \citep{haddad_shraiber_2014,kouvelas_etal_2017,sirmatel_geroliminis_2018a}.
 Models based on the MFD dynamics can forecast near-future conditions of urban systems with lower computational run times than costly simulations, avoiding demanding and detailed route choice and assignment frameworks.
 They also require a small number of input data that is more realistic to obtain. \citet{ramezani_nourinejad_2018} presented the first effort for taxi repositioning control using MFD models, and it had a similar formulation to \citet{geroliminis_2015}, which studied cruising-for-parking.

 In most MFD control papers, accumulation-based MFD models are utilized.
 These models require the existence of an Outflow-MFD, which considers a unimodal low scatter relation between trip completion and accumulation, assuming a steady-state relationship between production (veh.km travelled per unit time in a region) and outflow that implies a memoryless constant average trip length.
 Such an assumption might be problematic for a dynamic ride-sourcing model as the memoryless trip length assumption will not hold.
 On the other side, trip-based models (which consider the existence of a Speed-MFD and track the remaining trip length distribution) are computationally demanding and problematic to integrate with control.
 A newly developed MFD model, named M-model, provides a decent approximation of trip-based models \citep{murashkin_2021_thesis,lamotte_etal_2018,sirmatel_geroliminis_2021}.
-If we can formulate a ride-sourcing model including M-model traffic dynamics, it can be a powerful tool for network-level control, e.g., for relocating vacant vehicles when demand is not balanced.
+If we can formulate a ride-sourcing model including M-model traffic dynamics, it can be a powerful tool for network-level control, e.g., for relocating vacant vehicles when demand is not balanced, shifting from reactive strategies, where a passenger first leaves unserved so the operator acts to avoid further losses.